althonos/diced/README.md

 corrects some bugs ([minced#35](https://github.com/ctSkennerton/minced/issues/35)), and is much faster.
 The Diced implementation is available as a Rust library for convenience.

+*This is the Rust version, there is a [Python package](https://pypi.org/project/diced) available as well.*

 ### 📋 Features

 - **library interface**: The Rust implementation is written as library to facilitate reusability in other projects.
 It is used to implement a Python library using